 Bypass the shredder and you could make one of the most common credit card blunders by collecting too many credit cards.
 “Stop and think: do you really need another credit card?”
 Kersetter says.
 “The more credit cards you have, the better chance you have of getting deeper in debt.”

 But, you argue, that new card will help you manage your money better because you can transfer other balances to a no-interest account.
 Welcome to credit card mistake No. 2: being misled by introductory rates.

-“People don’t look at what the rate’s going to be once the teaser is over,” says Daniel Wishnatsky, certified financial planner and owner of Special Kids Financial in Phoenix.
+“People don’t look at what the rate’s going to be once the teaser is over,” says Daniel Wishnatsky, a certified financial planner and owner of Special Kids Financial in Phoenix.
 “The assumption is that it’s going to be a reasonable rate.
 But with these particular loans, it’s not unusual for it to go up to 18 to 20 percent.
 They’re surprised six months later when it expires.
 But if they’d done their homework, they wouldn’t be.”

 That homework is reading the offer’s fine print.
 Not doing so is credit card blunder No. 3.

 That tiny text insert is where you’ll discover when the 0-percent or very low interest rate expires.
 It’s also how you can find out about any balance transfer fees, as well as any offer limitations.
 In most cases, the introductory rate applies only to balance transfer amounts or new purchases for a certain period of time, says Schroeder.

-And it's going to get you into trouble for a long, long time.
-"People don’t realize how difficult it is to pay off loans at a high rate,” says Wishnatsky.
+“People don’t realize how difficult it is to pay off loans at a high rate,” says Wishnatsky.
 “You’re going to be paying it for your next three lifetimes.”

 Making late payments, blunder No. 7, is better than not paying at all, but not by much.
 Not only will you face a late-payment charge, which could be higher than your minimum payment, your tardiness will show up on your credit report, damage your FICO score and make it harder to get better terms for future loans and accounts.

 If you’ve set up an automatic payment via your bank, make sure the time and date are taken into account, says Schroeder.

 You can avoid late payments by checking your credit card statement.
 Not doing so is mistake No. 8.
 Checking your statement will help you pay your bill promptly, as well as allow you to make sure that the charges on it are correct.
 “In these days of ID theft, you need to check your bills religiously,” says Schroeder.
 And you need to do so as soon as the statement arrives.
 If you wait too long to dispute a charge, says Schroeder, “you’re essentially accepting it.”

 “If you’re near the top of your credit limit, try really hard to pay in cash for subsequent purchases or get an increased credit line,” says Schroeder.
-“If you don’t, your purchase will be rejected unless you have opted in, authorizing your card company to charge over-the-limit charges, which are costly and look bad on your credit report."
+“If you don’t, your purchase will be rejected unless you have opted in, authorizing your card company to charge over-the-limit fees.
+It’s better to check your statement and learn self-discipline.”